ksu-is/Runescape-AutoSkiller/README.md

-# Runescape-Autouquest
+# Runescape-AutoSkiller
 Program to allow completion of Runescape quests automatically.
-This program will provide the user with different options of quests and skills to train.
+This program will provide the user with different options of skills to train.
-  List of Quests:
-    1) Cooks assistant
-    2) Restless ghost
   List of skills:
-    1) Fishing
-    2) Woodcutting
+   1) Woodcutting
-    3) Firemaking
-    4) Cooking